Dangerous Goods Definition

 Out of all methods of cargo transport, air transport is by far the most sensitive to proper DG packaging, labelling and handling.
 Operating and maintaining an aircraft at altitude is already a dangerous task, and small problems that might arise from any DG item being mishandled can be amplified to catastrophic proportions very quickly.

 - The air inside aircraft is rapidly recirculated, and any potentially hazardous fumes or smoke can harm crew members quickly.

 - Fires spread quickly inside aircraft, and crews have limited space and reaction times.

-- Energetic explosive events, or projectile objects can harm essential crew or depressurize a cabin causing serious or fatal accidents.
+- Energetic explosive events, or projectile objects can harm essential crew or depressurise a cabin causing serious or fatal accidents.

-The majority of commercially operated aircraft take guidance from both the International Air Transport Association (IATA) and the International Civil Aviation Organization (ICAO)
+The majority of commercially operated aircraft take guidance from both the International Air Transport Association (IATA) and the International Civil Aviation Organisation (ICAO)

-ICAO - ICAO is a specialized UN agency that supports the development of mutually recognized civil aviation standards among UN member states, including air safety regulations.
+ICAO - ICAO is a specialised UN agency that supports the development of mutually recognised civil aviation standards among UN member states, including air safety regulations.